ggreen/kafka-devOps/README.md

 Script | Note
 ------ | -----------
-consumerTopic.sh | Listen for topic events to prints to stdout countTopic.sh   | Counts the number of events in a topic createTopic.sh  | create a Kafka topic deleteTopic.sh  | Deletes a  topic
+consumerTopic.sh | Listen for topic events to print to stdout countTopic.sh   | Counts the number of events in a topic createTopic.sh  | create a Kafka topic deleteTopic.sh  | Deletes a  topic